LilOppa/quest-submission/README.md

 1.
 - to expose data from resources and structures to another resources/structs
-- access control: allows you to only expose certain data to certain users
+- access restrictions: allows you to only expose certain data to certain users

 2.